Shopping trolley and a laptop

 Inflation – what’s it all about?

-The headlines tell us inflation is now above 10 per cent (10.4 per cent, actually).
+The headlines tell us inflation is now four per cent (4.6 per cent, actually).
 But what does that mean?

-Now the ONS, which makes the calculation, has said it is working out a new way to keep track of prices.
+Now the ONS, which makes the calculation, will be using a new way to keep track of prices.

 It’ll look at data from supermarket and shop tills.
 That means it’ll get a truer snapshot of what the majority of us are actually buying and how much we’re paying.